Framstag/libosmscout/webpage/content/documentation/source.md

 since you need to be able to import OSM data to make any use of the library you should at least have libxml2 or protobuf available.

-## Supprted Build systems, operating systems and compiler
+## Supported Build systems, operating systems and compiler

 Libosmscout supports cmake and finally meson.
 It did support autotools, but this support was recently dropped.